 It’s been rainier than usual here in Los Angeles, so I wanted to whip up something a little tropical with a bit of heat.
 With fresh pineapple, mango, peppers, onion, and lime juice, this salsa nails it!

-While I’m there, I also stock up on fresh fruits and veggies for the week which allows me to eat healthy on a budget!
-Just today I spotted a pack of organic blueberries for 99 cents which sells for two to three times that at the grocery store!
-But back to this salsa … If you’re feeding a party, you’ll win big with this tropical salsa!
+If you’re feeding a party, you’ll win big with this tropical salsa!
 Plus, you can totally mix it up and make it your own!
 Can’t find fresh mangos?
 Add in tomatoes!
-My exact recipe is below, but remember, you don’t have to stick to it exactly!
+Don’t like spicy food?
+Omit the jalapeños!
+My full printable recipe is below, but remember, you don’t have to stick to it exactly!

 - Tortilla chips for serving

 Be sure to use fresh pineapple as the canned or frozen pineapple will be too watery.
 If you’re in a hurry (and you don’t want to serve the salsa out of a pineapple bowl), you can purchase the pre-cut pineapple from the store and then dice it yourself.
 It’s a bit more expensive, but definitely saves some time.

 I used red, orange, and green bell peppers in my salsa to give it a bit of extra color!

 To be extra festive and serve the tropical salsa in a hollowed out pineapple bowl, simply cut the pineapple in half (stem as well), then use your knife to outline the bowl and cut lines across it.
 Next, use an ice cream scoop to hollow it out.
 The pineapple that I scooped out wasn’t useful for the salsa since I couldn’t dice it into uniform pieces, but I saved it to use later for a pineapple and cottage cheese snack!